 Alzheimer’s is by far the most widespread form of all dementias.
 It affects memory first and later progresses to affect other cognitive (brain) abilities, such as speech, ability to reason, and movement.
 Current treatments for Alzheimer’s disease can help boost the levels of chemical messengers in the brain, which can help with some of the symptoms.

-Second only to Alzheimer’s, vascular dementia is another commonly diagnosed form of dementia.
+Second, only to Alzheimer’s, vascular dementia is another commonly diagnosed form of dementia.
 It occurs when there is an interruption in the blood flow to the brain often caused by a stroke, heart disease or diabetes.
-Onset of vascular dementia is often sudden.
-Symptoms depend upon area of brain affected, but often memory and other cognitive functions, such as decision-making, are impaired.
+The onset of vascular dementia is often sudden.
+Symptoms depend upon the area of the brain affected, but often memory and other cognitive functions, such as decision-making, are impaired.

 Lewy-Body Disease (LBD)